jhwa426/React-Portfolio/README.md

 - How to create Styled-components
 - Move faster with intuitive React UI tools
 - MUI libraries offer a comprehensive suite of free UI tools to help you ship new features faster.
-- How to create and implement contact form in React using EmailJS
+- How to create and implement a contact form in React using EmailJS
-- Theme customisation button features (Dark / Light),
+- Theme customisation button features (Dark / Light)
 - Responsive navigation bar

 <br>